yodrew/ad/content/index.md

 ##### Donate

 You can support my work by donating through PayPal.
-If you would like to give something for the ebook but don't know how much, $7 is about what it will cost at Amazon when I sell it there.
+If you would like to give something for the ebook but don't know how much, $5 is about what I will make when I sell it at Amazon.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">